Skip to content

 What is 10x

-A lightweight, portable data engine that runs where your data is — locally, at the edge, or in the cloud.
-Works with your existing infrastructure — log forwarders (Fluentd, OTel, Fluent Bit), log analyzers (Splunk, Datadog, Elastic), and storage (S3, Azure Blobs).
+A lightweight, portable data engine that runs where your data is, locally, at the edge, or in the cloud.
+Works with your existing infrastructure, log forwarders (Fluent Bit, Fluentd, OTel Collector), log analyzers (Splunk, Datadog, Elastic), and storage (S3, Azure Blobs).
 See Overview.

 What does 10x do

-Learns the structure of every log event your environment produces — from source code, container images, and Helm charts.
-At runtime, classifies and optimizes events without regex or manual rules.
+Learns the structure of every log event your environment produces and, at runtime, classifies and optimizes them without regex or manual rules.

 Apps, each tackling a different part of the cost problem:

-• MCP — agent-facing control plane.
-Drives the other apps from a chat session: query top patterns and cost drivers, sample SIEM events, cap noisy types, pull historical events from S3 on-demand.
+• MCP: agent-facing control plane.
+Drives the other apps from a chat session: query top patterns and cost drivers, sample events from the log analyzer, cap noisy types, pull historical events from S3 on-demand.

-• Reporter (DaemonSet alongside your forwarder) — shows which log event types cost the most, pre-SIEM.
+• Reporter (DaemonSet alongside your forwarder): shows which log event types cost the most, pre-ingestion.

 Who is 10x for